 What to do?
 I start each day with a breakfast loaded with superfoods that fills me up, warms me up, and keeps me energized all morning.
 It takes just a few minutes to prepare and is perfect on a cold winter morning.
 The oatmeal can be soaked in unsweetened almond milk overnight in a large mason jar, then all the toppings added in the morning for a meal that's easily transportable to your office.
 Or you can cook your oatmeal on the stovetop the traditional way to make a hot breakfast at home.

 I like to add some combination of fresh and dried fruit, nuts, seeds, and spices that work together synergistically to boost the immune system.
 The oatmeal is loaded with fiber and protein which will help fill you up and aid digestion.
-For natural sweetness, I add fresh and dried fruit, typically a banana, some berries, and raisins or dried cranberries.
+For natural sweetness, I use about 10 drops of liquid stevia in the almond milk, then I add fresh and dried fruit, typically a banana, some berries, and raisins or dried cranberries.
 Berries are among the healthiest fruits since they're high in antioxidants and natural cancer-fighting phytonutrients called anthocyanins.
 A handful on your loaded oatmeal is ideal.

 Nuts and seeds are high in protein and omega-3 oil which helps lower bad LDL cholesterol.
-I use about a tablespoon each of flax, hemp, and chia seeds.
+I use about a tablespoon each of flax seeds, hemp seeds, and chia seeds.
 Be sure to grind your flax seed with a spice mill or coffee grinder in order to better digest them and absorb their nutrients.

 Finally, the spice of life!
 Turmeric is a powerful anti-inflammatory superfood that has tremendous health benefits.
 It has been used to treat cardiovascular disease, osteoarthritis, lupus, cancer, alzheimer's disease, and so many more.
 Even if you're fortunate not to have any of these conditions, turmeric works as a preventative, and just 1/4 tsp a day can improve your body's natural defenses.
-I sprinkle turmeric, powdered ginger, and cinnamon on my breakfast cereal, oatmeal, or in a smoothie every morning.
+Add a few twists of fresh-cracked black pepper to increase the absorption.
+I sprinkle turmeric, powdered ginger, and Ceylon cinnamon on my breakfast cereal, oatmeal, or in a smoothie every morning.
 The flavor may take some time to get used to, so start with a little less, then gradually add more as your tastes adjust.

 1 cup water